 There are absolutely no limitations as to the hours you could take a trip down to Thessaloniki’s gastronomic wealth lane!
 The city’s day begins with the coffee experience (coffee here is an experience indeed), and moves on with appetizers and tsipouro in a traditional tavern, followingly to a luncheon closing with a coffee or dessert (Greeks, like the rest of the Mediterraneans, have their lunch later than the rest of the Europeans) and concludes with a late evening visit to a restaurant.
 Is that so?
 Enter the Gastronomy section to find out!

-Tipping is not an obligatory term, though in case of being satisfying by the service is always welcome!
+Waiter Tips: Tipping is not an obligatory term, though in case of being satisfied by the service is always welcome!